-Because of the high demand for the wood and "liquid gold" sandalwood oil, people sell regular wood which is treated with a special red pigment technique and sprinkled with a few drops of sandal wood oil as a the real deal.
+Because of the high demand for the wood and "liquid gold" sandalwood oil, people sell regular wood which is treated with a special red pigment technique and sprinkled with a few drops of sandalwood oil as a real deal.

 If you are into pure oils, then you should get eucalyptus oil too!

 What to eat in Munnar?

-There are a few food joints or so called "hotels" (a hotel is a food joint in India) where you get around local delicacies When you are in Kerala you need to experience local dishes but you get continental food too or food from north India.
+There are a few food joints or so-called "hotels" (a hotel is a food joint in India) where you get around local delicacies When you are in Kerala you need to experience local dishes but you get continental food too or food from north India.

 Our journey was about the tea and not the food, therefore I will continue and share a further post about the making of tea in the near future.

-In the meanwhile you can check out the Munnar tourism board website, which will help you in your travel organization.
+In the meanwhile, you can check out the Munnar tourism board website, which will help you in your travel organization.